awsdocs/aws-control-tower-guide/doc_source/configure-without-vpc.md

 1. To delete the VPC, choose **Actions** and then choose **Delete VPC**\.

-An AWS *\(default\)* VPC already exists in every region for the AWS Control Tower master account\.
-To follow security best practices, if you choose to delete the AWS Control Tower VPC, it's best also to delete the AWS default VPC associated with the master account from all AWS Regions\.
-Therefore, to secure the master account, remove the default VPC from each Region, as well as removing the VPC created by Control Tower in your AWS Control Tower home region\.
+An AWS *\(default\)* VPC already exists in every region for the AWS Control Tower management account\.
+To follow security best practices, if you choose to delete the AWS Control Tower VPC, it's best also to delete the AWS default VPC associated with the management account from all AWS Regions\.
+Therefore, to secure the management account, remove the default VPC from each Region, as well as removing the VPC created by Control Tower in your AWS Control Tower home region\.

 ## Create an Account in AWS Control Tower Without a VPC<a name="create-without-vpc"></a>

 If your end user workloads do not require VPCs, you can use this method to set up user accounts that don't have VPCs created for them automatically\.

 From the AWS Control Tower dashboard, you can view and edit your network configurations settings\.
 After you change the settings so that AWS Control Tower accounts are created without an associated VPC, all new accounts are created without a VPC until you change the settings again\.

 **To configure Account Factory for creating accounts without VPCs**